Inclusive Companies Events & Webinars Testimonials

 "In recognition of our continued dedication to be an inclusive workplace, we’re delighted to feature within The Inclusive Top 50 UK employers List for the first time.

-At Hitachi Capital UK, we believe in a world where everyone has equal access to opportunities and benchmarking our progress to greater inclusion and equality is an important step in our journey.
+At Novuna, we believe in a world where everyone has equal access to opportunities and benchmarking our progress to greater inclusion and equality is an important step in our journey.

 Through the framework we have implemented, including our Corporate Communities which represent the diverse demographics of our business, we are determined to achieve an even stronger culture of inclusion aligned to our founding values of Harmony, Sincerity and Pioneering Spirit.”